jsoniary-team/content/Website/website_content.md

 User our web-based API editor to customize your API docs.
 We support Markdown, API Blueprint & Swagger API Description languages.

-### Fast Auto Sync
+### Auto Sync

-We sync any changes between desktop client and API editor in less than 15 seconds.
+We use sockets to sync any changes between desktop client and web based API editor.

 ### Publish Docs on Jsoniary